 At least one girl every 20 seconds was launching herself at the stage though few were reaching their target.
 An ambulance team at the side of the stage had a neat conveyor belt system whereby the apprehended invaders were mopped on the face with a sponge and those who could walk were shoved back into the crowd to begin their lemming run all over again.
 Others were left to writhe and howl on the cement floor of a cleared area.

-As the set neared completion, exacting escape plans formulated well in advance, were being effected backstage.
+As the set neared completion, exacting escape plans formulated well in advance were being effected backstage.

 On the last note of the last encore, the five musicians tossed their instruments to roadies and ran to the just-unbolted stage door.
-One stride landed them in the armored vehicle, followed by members of the support acts.
+One stride landed them in the armoured vehicle, followed by members of the support acts.